dane-johnson/diplomacy-bot/README.md

 - __display factions__ - Show a list of which players are associated with each nation
 - __display board__ - Show the gameboard
 - __display retreats__ - Show a list of units that need retreat orders
+- __display orders__ - Cause the bot to DM you with a list of your orders
 - __start__ - Begin the game
 - __end__ - Advance the game by ending the current round.
 Be sure all orders have been placed before advancing.
 - __amend [nation] ([piece] or remove) at [territory]__ - The game logic was hard to code and I probably made mistakes.
 Amend allows you to add and remove pieces to remedy mistakes.